The Gambia: Transportation

-The system of transportation in the Gambia mixes both public and private operations and consists of a system of roads (both paved and unpaved), water and air transportation.
+The system of transportation in The Gambia mixes both public and private operations and consists of a system of roads (both paved and unpaved), water and air transportation.
 The Trans-Gambia Highway runs along both sides of the river Gambia, which bisects the country.
 The river may be crossed by ferry or the Senegambia bridge.
 There are no railways in the country.

 Roadways in the country run to a length of 3,742 km of which only 723 km is paved and the remaining 3,019 km remains unpaved.

-The country has a total of 390 km of waterways, with the Port of Banjul being the only port, which is managed by the Gambia Ports Authority.
+The country has a total of 390 km of waterways, with the Port of Banjul being the only port, which is managed by The Gambia Ports Authority.

 The country's only international airport is the Banjul International Airport at Yundum, which is 26 km away.

 Demographics

 The urbanisation rate As of 2011 was 57.3%.
 Provisional figures from the 2003 census show the gap between the urban and rural populations narrowing as more areas are declared urban.
 While urban migration, development projects, and modernisation are bringing more Gambians into contact with Western habits and values, indigenous forms of dress and celebration and the traditional emphasis on the extended family remain integral parts of everyday life.

-The United Nations Development Programme (UNDP) Human Development Report for 2010 ranks the Gambia 151st out of 169 countries on its Human Development Index, putting the country in the "Low Human Development" category.
+The United Nations Development Programme (UNDP) Human Development Report for 2010 ranks The Gambia 151st out of 169 countries on its Human Development Index, putting the country in the "Low Human Development" category.
 This index compares life-expectancy, years of schooling, gross national income (GNI) per capita and other factors.

 The total fertility rate (TFR) was estimated at 3.98 children per woman in 2013.

 Ethnic groups

-A variety of ethnic groups live in the Gambia, each preserving its own language and traditions.
+A variety of ethnic groups live in The Gambia, each preserving its own language and traditions.
 The Mandinka ethnicity is the most numerous, followed by the Fula, Wolof, Jola/Karoninka, Serahule / Jahanka, Serers, Manjago, Bambara, Aku Marabou, Bainunka and others, such as Tukulor.
-The Krio people, locally known as Akus, constitute one of the smallest ethnic minorities in the Gambia.
+The Krio people, locally known as Akus, constitute one of the smallest ethnic minorities in The Gambia.
 They descend from Sierra Leone Creole people and have traditionally concentrated in the capital.

 The roughly 3,500 non-African residents include Europeans and families of Lebanese origin (0.23% of the total population).
 Most of the European minority is British, although many of the British left after independence.

 Languages

-English is the official language of the Gambia and is thus used for official purposes and education.
+English is the official language of The Gambia and is thus used for official purposes and education.
 Other languages include Mandinka, Wolof, Fula, Serer, Soninke, Krio, Jola and other indigenous vernaculars.
 Owing to the country's geographical setting, knowledge of French (an official language in much of West Africa) is relatively widespread.

-Mandinka is spoken as a first language by 38% of the population, Pulaar by 21%, Wolof by 18%, Soninke by 9%, Jola by 4.5%, Serer by 2.4%, Manjak and Bainouk by 1.6% each, Portuguese Creole by 1%, and English by 0.5%.
+Mandinka is spoken as a first language by 38% of the population, Pulaar by 21%, Wolof by 18%, Soninke by 9%, Jola by 4.5%, Serer by 2.4%, Manjak and Bainouk by 1.6% each, Guinean Creole by 1%, and English by 0.5%.
 Several other languages are spoken by smaller numbers.
 Gambian Sign Language is used by the deaf.